AdiVaraha Kshetra

 Jabali Theertham

-There is Jabali teertham in the beautiful valley two miles away from the Holy Lake towards its north.
+There is Jabali theertham in the beautiful valley two miles away from the Holy Lake towards its north.
 Since Sage Jabali undertook penance here, it has become popular as Jabali Teertham.
 In the past, a Brahmin named Durachara was evicted of a priest’s ghost with a holy dip in it.

 Jabali theertham / Jabali teeertham / Japali theertham